jeffsieu/typescript-from-zero/chapters/2-intermediate-concepts/4-null-undefined-void-never/README.md

 ## Null vs undefined

-Firstly, `null` and `undefined` have their own corresponding and separate types in Typescript.
+Firstly, `null` and `undefined` have their own corresponding and separate types in TypeScript.

 > Note: This only applies in strict mode.
 If you are not using strict mode, `null` and `undefined` are assignable to any type.